OleHolmNielsen/GPAW-benchmark-2020/README.md

 The GPAW verification tests are described in https://wiki.fysik.dtu.dk/gpaw/install.html#run-the-tests

-First select ONE of the GPAW modules as built in the above:
+First select one of the GPAW modules as built in the above:
 ```
 module load GPAW/20.1.0-intel-2019b-Python-3.7.4
 # module load GPAW/20.1.0-foss-2019b-Python-3.7.4